zhangbowu85/Camel_Study/README.md

 ### URI
 Uniform Resource Identifier (URI) is a unique identifier used by web technologies.
 URIs may be used to identify anything, including real-world objects.

-Camel use URI to plug a component to connect to a external system, processor.
+Camel use URI to plug a component to connect to an external system, processor.

 Here are some example:
 |Component | Purpose | Endpoint URI |